vitaliy-bobrov/metalsmith-twitter-card/README.md

   }));
 ```

   To enable twitter tags generation add `twitter` to frontmatter with required sub-properties.
+Or you can just set `twitter: true` to use default defined in plugin options.
   Properties cound be just a string value, css selector (only class and id supported), or metadata property name.
     Example: